 This is not an error on the 1098-T form.
 You can discuss this with your tax advisor or research the IRS website for help.

 - Visit http://www.irs.gov/pub/irs-pdf/p970.pdf for details on determining the taxability of different types of scholarships.

 - The parent, guardian, or student will be responsible for reporting to the IRS amounts actually PAID out-of-pocket or with borrowed funds during the 2016 tax year for qualified tuition and related expenses.
 The amounts reflected on the 1098-T form are only the qualified tuition and related expenses charged to your student account during the 2016 tax year.
 This is not necessarily the amount which was paid in the tax year.
 You must calculate what was actually paid in the tax year 2016 towards those charges.
 Please do not use the amounts on the 1098T when calculating what was paid in the tax year.You may view your charges, grants, scholarships and payments through Ramlink.

 Who is eligible to receive a Form 1098-T?

-Students who are U.S. citizens and permanent residents and have incurred qualified tuition and related expenses during calendar year 2015 will receive a Form 1098-T. Wesleyan must have a valid U.S. social security number on the Student Records System in order to submit a valid 1098-T to the IRS.
-Students with an assigned 9 digit University I.D. must complete IRS Form W-9S and either mail or hand deliver the completed W-9S to the Registrar office prior to December 1.
+Students who are U.S. citizens and permanent residents and have incurred qualified tuition and related expenses during calendar year 2016 will receive a Form 1098-T. Wesleyan must have a valid U.S. social security number on the Student Records System in order to submit a valid 1098-T to the IRS.
+Students with an assigned 9 digit University I.D. must complete IRS Form W-9S and either mail or hand deliver the completed W-9S to the Registrar office prior to December 1 of the previuos year.
 The IRS will not be able to validate your eligibility for the tax credit without a valid Social Security number.

 Cashier's office is unable to assist you with help filing your taxes.
 Please contact a professional if you are not sure of the procedure.

 You will not receive a 1098T in the following cases: